jupyterlite/terminal/README.md

 As an example, this repository deploys the JupyterLite terminal to [Vercel](https://vercel.com), using the following files:

 - `vercel.json`: configure the COOP / COEP server headers
-- `requirements-deploy.txt`: dependencies for the JupyterLite deployment
+- `deploy/requirements-deploy.txt`: dependencies for the JupyterLite deployment
-- `deploy.sh`: script to deploy to Vercel, using micromamba to have full control on the Python versions and isolate the build in a virtual environment
+- `deploy/deploy.sh`: script to deploy to Vercel, using micromamba to have full control on the Python versions and isolate the build in a virtual environment

 For more information, have a look at the JupyterLite documentation: https://jupyterlite.readthedocs.io/